 Provide suggestions and guidance about study procedures that are in compliance with federal regulations and the UI IRB policies.

-Provide guidance and answer questions about the submission of industry-initiated and industry-sponsored research projects to Western IRB (WIRB).
+Provide guidance and answer questions about the submission of industry-initiated and industry-sponsored research projects to Western IRB (WIRB) and\or submissions to other external IRBs.

 11.D.vi.f ICON Courses for Researchers